midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 We were about to pick up Abuelita, after which we would not discuss the room.
 She would stay with my great aunt, “Tía,” for the day.

 “I’m pretty sure your aunt #6 was a hoarder,” said Mamá, birthing the word into the world with caution.
-“But I don’t think we’ll need a shovel.”
+“But I don’t think we’ll need a <em>shovel</em>.”

 I stayed quiet, embarrassed, the fatalistic nail on an optimistic thumb.